 The ability to make smart, data-driven decisions is one of the most important parts of the workplace manager’s role.
 If the candidate is planning to make decisions without data, that’s a big red flag.

 Ask the candidate to give specific examples of times in the past where he or she leveraged data to improve the efficiency of the workforce and/or the workplace.
 What kinds of information did the applicant use?
 How did he or she gather this information—in other words, did the candidate take advantage of technology or utilize a manual process?
 What kind of reporting dashboards and analytics guided his or her decision?
-You want the candidate to show he or she won’t act on his or her gut but instead make objective decisions about key metrics such as space utilization and asset management.
+You want the candidate to show he or she won’t act on his or her gut but instead make objective decisions about key metrics such as space utilization and asset tracking

 This is also a good opportunity to find out what kinds of workplace technology the applicant utilizes in general.
 After all, big data can’t exist without technology.
 Ask how he or she stays up to date on the latest technology trends.